milliHQ/terraform-aws-next-js/README.md

   After running the initial `terraform destroy` command (that failed) wait ~1 hour and run the command again.
   This time it should run successfully and delete the rest of the stack.

+- Initial apply fails with error message `Error: error creating Lambda Event Source Mapping` ([#138](https://github.com/dealmore/terraform-aws-next-js/issues/138))

+  There is some race condition when the permissions are created for the static deployment Lambda.
+  This should only happen on the first deployment.

+  **Workaround:**

+  You should be able to run`terraform apply` again and the stack creation would progreed without this error.

 ## License

 Apache-2.0 - see [LICENSE](./LICENSE) for details.